PasinduOG/IRON-MAN/README.md

 3. **Start chatting**:
    - Send `hi` for a greeting
    - Send `!ping` to test bot responsiveness
-   - Send `!jarvis what is AI?` for AI responses with memory
+   - Send `!chat what is AI?` for AI responses with memory
    - Send `!help` for all commands with image
    - Send `!commands` for organized command list
    - Send an image with `!sticker` to create stickers